bhasling/goa/README.md

 There are differences and the differences are what often confuse people.
 * A message may have multiple labels.
 That means it can look like it is in multiple folders, but it still one message.
 * A label can have many messages.
-(Not really - it is really the meessage that has label not the folder that has messages).
+(Not really - it is really the email thread and its messages that has label not the folder that has messages).
 However in the UI you can click on a label and see all its messages so it looks like a folder.
 In Gmail when you open a message you can see all the labels of that message and click a checkbox to remove a label from that message.

 If you move a message to trash you are just labeling it to with the trash label.
 It is not removed until you delete it.